 During construction, the existing North River Tunnel and the new Hudson River Tunnel would continue to be at risk of severe storm flooding at the current levels.
-As part of the design of the Preferred Alternative, the Project Sponsor will develop a storm risk management plan.
+As part of the design of the Preferred Alternative, the Project Sponsor, in cooperation with the other Project Partners, will develop a storm risk management plan.
 The plan will identify the potential risks during each construction period and location.
 The plan will list the means that will be in place at the various sites and during all construction phases to prepare for severe storms and potential flooding to reduce the risk of damage to the facilities.
 The plan will also identify the procedures for determining when storm preparations should begin and the entities responsible for implementing storm preparations in advance of a potential severe storm.
 At a minimum, the plan will prepare for potential storms that include hurricane force winds and flooding up to the levels identified below.
-These requirements will be included in the contract documents, and the contractors will be responsible for implementing the storm risk management plan.
+The Project Sponsor will include these requirements in the contract documents, and the Project contractor will be responsible for implementing the storm risk management plan.
+The lead Federal agency will be identified in the ROD.